hanabi/hanabi.github.io/Reference.md

   * Alice clues number 2 to Cathy, touching a red 2 on slot 3 and a red 2 on slot 5 (her chop).
   * Bob knows that normally, this would be a *2 Save* on the red 2.
 However, Alice is violating *Good Touch Principle*, so she must be trying to communicate something extra.
   * Bob blind-plays his *Finesse Position* card and it is red 1.
-  * Cathy knows that since a clue that looks like a *2 Save* got Bob to blind-play something, then both of the twos must be red 2.
+  * Cathy knows that since a clue that looks like a *2 Save* got Bob to blind-play something, then both of the 2's must be red 2.
 Cathy plays the 2 on slot 3 and plans to discard the 2 on slot 5 on her next turn.
 * The *Bad Touch Finesse* is contextual and does not always apply:
   * If the clue giver was an *Occupied*, then it is an *Occupied Play Clue* and the other 2's are not necessarily duplicated.
   * If the clue giver gave a *2 Save* early and had other *Play Clues* to give instead, the clue could be so bad that it would trigger a *Finesse* and the other 2's are not necessarily duplicated.